Antoine-62/Advanced-Internet-Applications-laboratory-Responsive-design/README.md

 }
 ```
 You can notify, we use the property of Sass to use a variable for the default font size.
-If we want our title 100% larger than our default font size, we just need to add 100%, so the size of our title will be 200% (the reference is default font size defined previously)
+If we want our title 100% larger than our default font size, we just need to add 100%, so the size of our title will be 200% (the reference is default font size previously defined)
 ```
  #titre {
      font-size: 200%;